tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.0_clone-and-rename-project/README.md

 * `rustup target add wasm32-unknown-unknown`
 * `rustup install nightly`

-You might also be prompted that `protoc` could not be found.
+You might also be prompted that `protoc` couldn't be found.
 You can [follow the instructions to install it](https://grpc.io/docs/protoc-installation/#install-using-a-package-manager):

 * **On a Mac**: `brew install protobuf`
 * **On Ubuntu**: `apt install -y protobuf-compiler`